 The lack of Moro reflex in the child can be an indication of problems with the brain, spinal cord, or even both.
 Since the reflex is an indication of a great nervous system, you should consult the doctor if you feel that it is not present in your child.

-2. What If a Baby Rarely Startles?
+2. What if a Baby Rarely Startles?

 While most parents do notice this reflex in the early days, some babies might startle in a subtle manner that parents could miss.
 Therefore, you should never try to startle your baby intentionally when he is asleep.
 If you have any doubts on this reflex, consult a paediatrician.

 Also Read: Newborn Baby Reflexes